-Certainly one of the most appealing parts about utilizing Medium is its large network of engaged users.
+Certainly one of the most appealing parts of utilizing Medium is its large network of engaged users.
 The company reported a 300% increase in users since last year and has continued to grow.
-Many large publishers and companies use Medium including The Ringer, The Awl and Signal v Noise (BaseCamp’s Blog).
+Many large publishers and companies use Medium including sweetgreen, General Electric and Signal v Noise (BaseCamp’s Blog).

 Medium’s user-base is very focused on getting high-quality content that is not watered down.
 This is shown through Medium’s pivot in its business model earlier this year where it no longer offered advertising services for publishers.
 Their business model relies on putting more of an emphasis on content.
 So, if you’re a publishing site that gets most (if not all) of its revenue from banner ads, Medium may not be a wise choice for your business.

 Recently, Medium has shifted its business model to open up a membership program where readers pay a monthly fee for access to extra features (like audio versions of popular posts) and can “clap” for posts they really enjoy and send the writers a portion of their monthly membership fee for compensation to the writer.
 There haven’t been any studies done yet to indicate that this has slowed the growth or the engagement on the platform, as the monthly fee is also required to access all of the content on the platform.